airamez/codando-live/_06_WebAPI/_00_WebAPI.md

 > This is a very common quest on Interviews

-## HTTP Headers

-HTTP headers are key-value pairs included in requests and responses, providing additional context and instructions about the communication between a client and a server.
-They influence caching, authentication, security, and content processing.

-* HTTP Headers types
-  * Request Headers
-    * Sent by the client to provide details about the request, such as the expected response format or authentication credentials.
-    * `User-Agent`: Identifies the client (e.g., browser type, operating system).
-    * `Accept`: Specifies the preferred media types (e.g., `text/html`, `application/json`).
-    * `Authorization`: Contains authentication credentials, such as API keys or tokens.
-    * `Referer`: Indicates the previous webpage that led to the request.
-  * Response Headers
-    * Sent by the server to provide additional information about the response.
-    * `Content-Type`: Specifies the format of the response (e.g., `application/json`, `text/html`).
-    * `Server`: Identifies the server software handling the request.
-    * `Set-Cookie`: Used to send cookies to the client for session management.
-    * `Cache-Control`: Determines caching policies for the response.
-  * General Headers
-    * Used in both requests and responses, providing communication-related metadata.
-    * `Date`: Indicates the timestamp when the request or response was created.
-    * `Connection`: Controls connection persistence (e.g., `keep-alive` to maintain open connections).
-    * `Content-Length`: Specifies the size of the response body in bytes.
-* Importance of Headers
-  * **Security**: Authentication and encryption headers ensure secure data exchange.
-  * **Performance**: Headers like `Cache-Control` help optimize resource loading.
-  * **Customization**: Developers use headers to tailor request behavior for APIs and web applications.
-* Understanding HTTP headers allows developers to fine-tune communication between clients and servers, ensuring efficient and secure web interactions.

 ## HTTP Status Codes

 HTTP status codes are **standardized responses** used by servers to indicate the result of an API request.